RaymondByc/raymondbyc-github.io/index.md

 __The corresponding paper is submitted to AAAI 2020.__

-### 3D Semantic Reconstruction from a Monocular Camera with a Novel Multi-task Network (August 2018 - February 2019)
+### 3D Semantic Reconstruction from a Monocular Camera with a Novel Multi-task Network (2018.8 - 2019.2)
 We explore the interplay between low-level features for both depth and semantic prediction.
 The proposed network can produce __the depth and semantic maps simultaneously__, which provides basic knowledge for further semantic map reconstruction.
 We apply __image segmentation techniques__ to __refine the depth prediction__ to reduce the fluctuations caused by convolution layers.